hugoguillin/selenium-realworldapp/README.md

 ## Project description
-The aim of this project is to showcase one way of creating a test automation framework for [a web application](https://github.com/hugoguillin/realworld-app) using Selenium WebDriver.
+The aim of this project is to showcase one way of creating an E2E test automation framework for [a web application](https://github.com/hugoguillin/realworld-app) using Selenium WebDriver.

 The tech stack used in this project is:
 - **Java 17**